vishvAsa/notes/sapiens/branches/Aryan/satem/indo-iranian/indo-aryan/india/4_post-brit/politics/hindutva/misc/life_of_lokamAnya_tilak_athalye/18_THE_MISSION_TO_ENGLAND.md

 Parliament amendments to the Government of
 India Bill in spite of Mrs. Besant's best endeavours to dissuade them from so doing.
-His alliance with the Labour party was of great use to the party itself espe- cially in its efforts to bring out the Herald as a daily paper.
+His alliance with the Labour party was of great use to the party itself espe###cially in its efforts to bring out the Herald as a daily paper.

-At the same time, Mr. Tilak did not neglect what- ever aid and co-operation he could derive from the moribund Liberal Party.
+At the same time, Mr. Tilak did not neglect what###ever aid and co-operation he could derive from the moribund Liberal Party.

-It was Mr. Tilak 's earnest desire to bring about per- fect unanimity amongst all the important deputations, then in England.
+It was Mr. Tilak 's earnest desire to bring about per###fect unanimity amongst all the important deputations, then in England.
 He believed in unity more than in any other thing and tried his best to win over Mrs, Besant and the Moderate leaders.
 He appealed to Mrs.